Lacrymology/states/doc/intro.rst

 - Simple SMTP client
 - screen

-Also numerous states for tools used by itself to deploy applications, such as:
+and numerous states for tools used by itself to deploy applications, such as:

 - Git
 - Mercurial
 - SSH client
-- sudo
 - Python PIP
 - Python virtualenv
 - SSL keys